turbot/steampipe-plugin-servicenow/docs/tables/servicenow_cmdb_ci.md

   install_status = '7';
 ```

-### Find all CIs that are currently undergoing maintenance or repair.
+### Find all CIs that are currently undergoing maintenance or repair

 ```sql
 select